-- The analysis should include a summary of the key points made by the author and a critical examination of the assumptions, logic, biblical foundation and practical relevance of the work. (https://d3pi8hptl0qhh4.cloudfront.net/documents/dmin/Book Review Guide.pdf) - 4.2.
-Due Date: March 8th, 2021 in Moodle by midnight.
+- The analysis should include a summary of the key points made by the author and a critical examination of the assumptions, logic, biblical foundation and practical relevance of the work. (https://d3pi8hptloqhh4.cloudfront.net/documents/dmin/Book Review Guide.pdf) - 4.2.
+Due Date: November 18, 2022 on Moodle @ the beginning of class (18:30).